usnistgov/TrueBq/README.md

 ### Physics:
 BiasedRDPhysics with Radioactivation
+Physics list selectable in source code
+ - typically G4EmStandardPhysics_option4
+ - for single scattering, use: G4EmStandardPhysicsSS

 ### Event processing:
 Decay Energy Spectrum of total energy deposited in the absorber is tallied in a histogram.
 Other histograms can be activate.
-Energy resoultion added as Gaussian noise.
-Rough resolution is based on Hoover (2015) results from LANL & NIST, scaled for mass and temperature
+Options in macro to add Gaussian noise and tailing

 ### Output:
-Decay Energy Spectrum of total energy deposited in the absorber is saved in default .csv file and custom .out file.
+Decay Energy Spectrum of total energy deposited in the absorber is saved inn custom .out file.

 ## Contact Information
 Ryan Fitzgerald